SASuwailem/Wrecked_Village/README.md

 1.	wrecked_village_simulation.py.
 Clear, straightforward Python script.
 2.	wrecked_village_simulation.html.
 Simple interactive HTML/JavaScript tool with interactive charts.
 It can be run on any browser.

-The code was developed with the assistance of GPT-4.5-Preview.
+The code was developed with the assistance of GPT-4.5-Preview with minor enhancements by Claude-3.7-Sonnet.